Matthew Barber (singer-songwriter): Career

 Signed to Warner Music Canada, he released the EP title The Story of Your Life in 2004 and the full-length album Sweet Nothing on September 27, 2005.

 Sweet Nothings debut single and music video, "Soft One," became a major hit in Canada, reaching number one among most-added tracks and the top 20 tracks overall at hot adult contemporary radio in Canada, and receiving regular play on music video channels including MuchMusic, MuchMoreMusic and MusiMax.

 On March 4, 2008, Barber released his fourth album on Outside Music, Ghost Notes.
 Numerous guest musicians are featured on the 10-track album, including Sarah Harmer and Barber's sister Jill.
 His fifth album, True Believer, was released on February 23, 2010.
 The self-titled album Matthew Barber was released June 7, 2011, on Outside Music.
 In the same year, Jill and Matthew Barber collaborated on a cover of The Hardship Post's "Your Sunshine", which appeared on the charity compilation album Have Not Been the Same – Vol. 1: Too Cool to Live, Too Smart to Die.

 In 2014, he released Big Romance.
 Barber returned to work in 2018 with Phase of the Moon, his first solo LP in four years.

 In 2025 Jill and Matthew Barber contributed a cover of Joel Plaskett's "Light of the Moon" to the Plaskett tribute album Songs from the Gang.

+He has also produced two albums, Artefact (2022) and New Kind of Familiar (2024), for Clever Hopes.